neilharia7/database-manager/assign3/README.md

 RC deleteTable(char *name);
 int getNumTuples(RM_TableData *rel);
 ```

-- createTable — Creates a new page file and writes schema and metadata to the first page.
+- createTable — Creates a new table with the given name and schema.
+Creates a new page file and initializes the first page with table metadata including the schema.
-- openTable — Initializes RM_TableData, loads metadata into RMTableMgmtData, and pins the metadata page.
+- openTable — Opens an existing table for operations.
+Initializes the buffer pool and loads table metadata into memory.
-- closeTable — Updates metadata (tuple count), flushes dirty metadata, and shuts down the buffer pool.
+- closeTable — Closes an open table, writing back any updated metadata and shutting down the buffer pool.
-- deleteTable — Destroys the underlying page file.
+- deleteTable — Deletes a table and its associated page file.
-- getNumTuples — Returns the current total record count.
+- getNumTuples — Returns the total number of records present in the table.

 ### Record Operations